Getting started

 ]

-After setting up the AI Enabler Proxy, you'll want to see how much you're saving by using Cast AI's intelligent routing.
-The generative AI savings report becomes available once you make requests through the proxy.
+After setting up the AI Enabler Proxy, you'll want to see how many tokens you're using and what it costs you.
+The Analytics report becomes available once you make requests through the proxy.

 Requirements for the savings report